HIPS/autograd/docs/tutorial.md

 [Matthew Johnson](http://www.mit.edu/~mattjj/)
 and we're actively developing it.
 Please feel free to submit any bugs or feature requests.
-We'd also love to hear about your experiences with autograd in general.
+We'd also love to hear about your experiences with Autograd in general.
 Drop us an email!